whitneyburton/portfolios/students/1808-front/ashley-levi/20180920-ashley-levi-m1.md

 Hey Ashley, here's your feedback from Theo on Linked List:
 Ashley was very organized overall and drove the progress by being on-time and having a "can-do" attitude.
 We did a great job of spacing out work time and getting our work done early.
 For coaching, keep up the strong communication!

-#### Idea Box
+#### IdeaBox

-For this project we created a bookmarking application where you can create bookmarks for all of your favorite websites.
-You can mark any bookmark as read and/or delete a bookmark.
-The application will keep a counting track of all bookmarks created and all bookmarks that are marked as read.
+For this project we created an application that allowed you to add all of your ideas to a list on a page.
+This project implemented local storage so that all of your prepended ideas persisted on the page after reloading.
+You can delete your ideas, search through them, edit them, and upvote the quality of each idea.

 * [GitHub URL](https://github.com/ashleylevi/ideabox)
 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)